MedMNIST/MedMNIST/README.md

 # MedMNIST

 We present *MedMNIST*, a collection of 10 pre-processed medical open datasets.
 MedMNIST is standardized to perform classification tasks on lightweight 28 * 28 images, which requires no background knowledge.
 Covering the primary data modalities in medical image analysis, it is diverse on data scale (from 100 to 100,000) and tasks (binary/multi-class, ordinal regression and multi-label).
 MedMNIST could be used for educational purpose, rapid prototyping, multi-modal machine learning or AutoML in medical image analysis.
 Moreover, MedMNIST Classification Decathlon is designed to benchmark AutoML algorithms on all 10 datasets.
-The datasets, evaluation code and baseline methods for MedMNIST are publicly available at https://medmnist.github.io/.

 ![MedMNIST_Decathlon](MedMNIST_Decathlon.png)